GeeMeng/git-demo/README.md

-# Demo Project
+# Demo Git Repository

-This is first string.
+This is the first file in this repo.